carlHR/CStructs/README.md

 In order to create a counter measure against all of these cases, I created what's known as a String Engine.
 Imagine this thing as an actual variable, that'll store all allocated strings when its bound to the global state.
 Imitating a OpenGL call `bind`, only one string engine can be bound at a time.

-When bound to a global state, whenever you'd create a new string, instead of you calling malloc, the string engine does all of that for you behind the scenes.
+When bound to a global state, whenever you'd create a new string, instead of you calling malloc and free afterwards, the string engine does all of that for you behind the scenes.

 By using the concepts of scopes, you can push/pop a scope.
 All strings created inside a scope will be deallocated once the scope has been popped.
 Similarly, whenever you call `string_engine_free`, all memory allocated from the engine is released from memory.

 While the idea sounds interesting, it has a few drawbacks:
    - Strings are only alive when you're inside an actual scope.
-   - Strings cannot know wether their data is being owned by another resource.
+   - Strings do not know wether their data is being owned by another resource.
+   - Thus, calling pop on an owned string, causes undefined behavior.

-So, just like any use of pointers in C, its easy to get lost and do something wrong, if you accidentally leave a scope.
+So, just like any use of pointers in C, its easy to get lost and do something wrong, if you accidentally leave a scope "by accident".

 Here's an example on how to use it:
 ```